Table of Contents

 diagnostics developer mode 1

-The developer mode diagnostic panel opens by default after tapping the screen 8 times quickly (modifiable via DiagnosticsController.DeveloperModeSwitch).
-After opening, it appears on the right side of the screen.
+The developer mode diagnostics panel is opened by default with 8 quick taps on the screen (can be modified via DiagnosticsController.DeveloperModeSwitch).
+Once opened, it displays the diagnostics panel on the right side of the screen.

 diagnostics developer mode 2

-• session: session information controls for monitoring session status and issues
+• session: session information controls, used to understand session status and issues

-• copy: copies current frame session dump information
+• copy: copy current frame session dump information

-• eif: eif recording controls. eif files are used for Unity AR simulation
+• eif: eif recording controls, eif files are used for Unity AR simulation run

-• Auto/Obsolete: toggles eif format, where Obsolete uses the original EIF format, and Auto automatically selects EIF MKV format or original EIF format based on platform support
+• Auto/Obsolete: toggle eif format, where Obsolete uses the original EIF format, Auto automatically selects EIF MKV format or original EIF format based on platform support

-• eed: eed recording controls. eed files capture critical runtime data for EasyAR technical support analysis
+• eed: eed recording controls, eed files are used to capture key runtime data for EasyAR technical support analysis

 Modify developer mode switch

-Can be configured through the DiagnosticsController component on the session in the editor, or using the DiagnosticsController.DeveloperModeSwitch interface in scripts.
+Can be configured via the DiagnosticsController component on the session in the editor, or using the DiagnosticsController.DeveloperModeSwitch interface in scripts.

-• Default: On mobile devices, quickly tap the screen 8 times to enter developer mode and open the diagnostic panel on the right side of the screen.
+• Default: On mobile devices, quickly tap the screen 8 times to enter developer mode and open the diagnostics panel on the right side of the screen.

-• Custom: You can use the CustomDeveloperModeSwitch interface to customize the conditions for enabling developer mode.
-If undefined, the diagnostic panel cannot be opened during runtime.
+• Custom: Can use the CustomDeveloperModeSwitch interface to customize developer mode activation conditions.
+If undefined, the diagnostics panel cannot be opened at runtime.

-For example, the following code shows how to disable enabling developer mode in a script:
+For example, the following code shows how to disable developer mode in scripts:

 Session.Diagnostics.DeveloperModeSwitch = DiagnosticsController.DeveloperModeSwitchType.Custom;